-Budget for 2022/23
+Budget for 2023/24

-The financial budget for 2022/23 was, as usual, prepared by a combination of a top down modelling exercise and a bottom up build, with the two approaches being made to converge, as clarity around issues emerge.
+The financial budget for 2023/24 was, as usual, prepared by a combination of a top down modelling exercise and a bottom up build, with the two approaches being made to converge, as clarity around issues emerge.
 All budgets are dependent on a series of assumptions and we endeavour to be cautious in our projections.
-The budget for 2022/23 and an indicative plan for 2023/24 were approved by the Board in July 2022, prior to submission to the ESFA.
+The budget for 2023/24 and an indicative plan for 2024/25 were initially approved by the Board in July 2023, prior to submission to the ESFA at the end of the month as required.
+Setting this budget was particularly challenging against a backdrop of cost inflation and related wage pressure, with no significant funding changes expected.
+This cost pressure was particularly (but not exclusively) evident in utility costs which were projected to double in 2023/24.
+The College had previously been protected against this by favourable long term contracts for gas (ended March 2023) and electricity (ended Oct 2023).